Sept 12, 13, 19,20 & 26

 Given the state of rapid transformation in the global economy and the growing dependence on technological innovation, the ability to effectively implement change has become a core organizational competency.

-4) Change in Action: Case studies from the region
+Experience change in action: Case studies from the Middle East region

 Mid-level executives who are involved in change management initiatives or are about to embark on change management initiatives within their organizations